Escherichia or E. coli: Intestinal Flora and Bacterial Infection

 E.coli Swarming in a Group (One Cell Colored Red for Visibility)

 Escherichia coli is a normal component of the intestinal flora, also known as the gut flora or the intestinal microbiome.
-The flora are the bacteria, yeasts and protozoa that live in our large intestine.
+The flora consists of the bacteria, yeasts, and protozoa that live in our large intestine.
 The intestine is thought to contain about ninety trillion individual microbe cells, most of them bacteria.
 We actually contain more bacterial cells than human cells.
-This is possible because bacterial cells are generally smaller than human ones and the bacteria live in body cavities, such as the intestine.
+This is possible because bacterial cells are generally smaller than human ones and because the bacteria live in body cavities, such as the intestine.

 Benefits of the intestinal Microbiome